ExpediaGroup/beekeeper/README.md

 ## Using Docker

-Two Docker images are created during `mvn install` one for cleanup and one for path scheduling.
+Three Docker images are created during `mvn install` two for cleanup of paths and metadata, and one for scheduling.

 Configuration can be provided in one of two ways: